Easy Carrot Cake

 - Place cream cheese and butter in a large bowl.
 Use a hand mixer and beat together on medium-high speed until smooth and fluffy.

-- Add vanilla and sift in powdered sugar and beat until smooth and light.
+- Add the vanilla and sift in the powdered sugar.
+Beat until smooth and light.

-- Once the cake is cooled, spread frosting on top and cut into 20 equal squares.
+- Once the cake cools, spread the frosting on top and cut into 20 equal squares.
+Garnish with more chopped walnuts, if desired.

 Notes